FerzhoSama/The-paint-estimator/README.md

 # The-paint-estimator
 Help, The_Paint_Estimator

+Hello, Evryone.
+Can anybody help me on this, please.

 In the main function, you will need to declare the variables needed.
 After you write your course header function, WriteHeader, open a do-while or while loop.
 Then you will call these functions:

 1. AskForNameAndShape, in which you will ask for the customer's name and then ask him/her whether the room is rectangular or circular.
 The function has a void return and is passed the customer’s name and shape (rectangular or circular) by reference.
 Shape may be represented by an int, a string or even a bool.
 Your choice.
 Comment to explain your choice.